Local analytic classification of q-difference equations: The fundamental isomorphism

 and observe that $f$ is $q$-invariant; therefore, it is enough to prove the following statement: for any $x_0 \in A \cap B$ such that $1 < \lmod x_0 \rmod \le \lmod q \rmod$, there exists an open disk $D(x_0,r)$, $r>0$, and a constant $C>0$ such that $f(x)\ge C$ for all $x\in D(x_0,r) \setminus (A \cap B)$.

-On the other hand, the mapping $p_0$ (introduced at the beginning of \ref{subsection:glue}) is a local diffeomorphism from $\R^2$ onto $\C^*$ inducing a local equivalence between the natural metrics.
+On the other hand, the mapping $p_0$ is a local diffeomorphism from $\R^2$ onto $\C^*$ inducing a local equivalence between the natural metrics.
 Therefore the proof of the lemma boils down to the transversality between $A_0$ and $B_0$, which is merely deduced from the transversality of each pair of rectangles $(A_{m,n},B_{m',n'})$ of the euclidean plane. \end{proof}

 Let $\gamma \in H^1(\Eq;\Lambda_I)$, we can represent it by an element $g\in Z^1(\UU;\Lambda_I)$ where $\UU$ is a good open covering of $\Eq$.
 We can suppose that all the parallelograms of the covering are small.
 We will associate to $g$ a germ of fibered space $\bigl(M_g,\pi,(\C,0)\bigr)$.
 We will see that if we change the choice of $g$, then these germs of linear fibered space correspond by a canonical isomorphism.
 This construction mimicks a construction of \cite{MR} inspired by an idea of Malgrange (\cf\ \cite{Ma2}), it is a central point for the proof of one of our main results. \\